Our website uses cookies for statistical purposes.

 The Portuguese authorities will carefully evaluate the applications for the D7 visa that is used for Portugal remote work.

 The most important criteria is for the applicant to be able to show that he/she has regular income from remote or freelance work.
+In a manner of speaking, this can be seen as a Portugal online worker visa, as the foreign national will be working online (remote) for a foreign-based employer or for foreign-based clients.

 Many digital nomads in Portugal will be able to meet the income threshold, however, the application is still carefully considered by the authorities to make sure that the declared type of income is regular.